marijuana seeds for sale vegetation

 First and foremost: Light

-Cannabis plants are held in the vegetative stage by limiting the amount of darkness to which they are exposed each day.
-The exception to this is auto-flowering varieties, which enter the secondary flowering stage after two or three weeks, regardless of light.
+You keep your cannabis plants in the vegetative stage by limiting the amount of darkness to which they are exposed each day.
+The exception to this is auto-flowering varieties, which enter the flowering stage after two or three weeks, regardless of light.

-To keep cannabis plants in the vegetative stage, the hours during which the plant is in darkness must be limited.
-Somewhere between 18 to 24 hours of light is recommended, and the “best” method depends on the growers’ preference, or previous experience with certain strains.
+To keep cannabis plants in the vegetative stage, limit the hours during which the plant is in darkness.
+Somewhere between 18 to 24 hours of light is recommended, and the “best” method depends on the growers’ preference or previous experience with certain strains.

 marijuana plants early growing stage